godziller/dijkstra_project/report/REPORT.md

 Thus, inside the dijkstra implementation, we have two jobs - the first is to recognize if an inbound queue is adaptable or not (i.e. an APQ or PQ).
 There after treat it accordingly.

-Recognizing if the requestor is directing us to use a PQ or not is trivial, and acomplished via this code snippet:
+Recognizing if the requestor is directing us to use a PQ or not is trivial, and accomplished via this code snippet:

 ```python
     # We begin by creating a flag to control the flow - PQ vs APQ